 React.js: The Ever-Dominant Framework

 When discussing front end development frameworks, it’s nearly impossible not to start with React.js.
 Although technically a library, React has become the most widely used solution for building interactive UIs, establishing itself as a leading framework and the go-to frontend framework for many developers.
-Its dominance has continued into 2025, and React is consistently ranked among the most popular frontend frameworks, making it a top choice for developers and businesses alike as the go-to framework for a wide range of projects.
+Its dominance has continued into 2026, and it is consistently ranked among the most popular frontend frameworks, making it a top choice for developers and businesses alike as the go-to framework for a wide range of projects.

 Why React Stays on Top